 Preheat oven to 375°.

-To prepare the cake, coat a 15 x 10-inch jelly-roll pan with cooking spray, and dust with 2 teaspoons flour.
-Set prepared pan aside.
+Coat a 13 x 9-inch pan with cooking spray, and dust with 2 teaspoons flour.
+Set aside.

-Lightly spoon flour into dry measuring cups; level with a knife.
-Combine 2 cups flour and next 4 ingredients (2 cups flour through salt) in a large bowl; stir well with a whisk.
-Combine water, 1/2 cup butter, and 1/4 cup cocoa in a small saucepan; bring to a boil, stirring frequently.
-Remove from heat; pour into flour mixture.
-Beat at medium speed of a mixer until well-blended.
+Lightly spoon 2 cups flour into dry measuring cups; level with a knife.
+Combine 2 cups flour and next 4 ingredients (through salt) in a large bowl, stirring well with a whisk.
+Combine 3/4 cup water, 1/2 cup butter, and 1/4 cup cocoa in a small saucepan; bring to a boil, stirring frequently.
+Add to flour mixture.
+Beat at medium speed with an electric mixer until well blended.
 Add buttermilk, 1 teaspoon vanilla, and eggs; beat well.
-Pour batter into prepared pan; bake at 375° for 17 minutes or until a wooden pick inserted in center comes out clean.
+Pour batter into the prepared pan.
+Bake at 375° for 22 minutes or until a wooden pick inserted in center comes out clean.
 Place on a wire rack.

-To prepare the icing, combine 6 tablespoons butter, milk, and 1/4 cup cocoa in a medium saucepan; bring to a boil, stirring constantly.
-Remove from heat, and gradually stir in powdered sugar, pecans, and 2 teaspoons vanilla.
+Combine 6 tablespoons butter, fat-free milk, and remaining 1/4 cup cocoa in a saucepan; bring to a boil, stirring constantly.
+Remove from heat.
+Gradually stir in powdered sugar and remaining 2 teaspoons vanilla.
 Spread over hot cake.
+Sprinkle cake with pecans.
 Cool completely on wire rack.